catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 Legal Hold Management
 ---------------------

-Apply or remove legal holds on objects:
+Legal Hold works separately to retention periods.
+A user with ``LEGALHOLDPLACEHOLDER`` can set or remove legal holds at any time.
+As noted above, legal holds do not override retention locks, and an expired retention lock does not override legal holds.

+Setting the legal hold status on an object can be implemented by updating the object:

 .. code-block:: bash